squidfunk/mkdocs-material/docs/extensions/admonition.md

     nulla.
 Curabitur feugiat, tortor non consequat finibus, justo purus auctor massa, nec semper lorem quam in massa.

-### Remove the title
+### Removing the title

-Similar to setting a [custom title](#change-the-title), the icon and title can be omitted by providing an empty string after the type qualifier:
+Similar to setting a [custom title](#changing-the-title), the icon and title can be omitted by providing an empty string after the type qualifier:

 Example: